MTG/essentia/doc/sphinxdoc/models.rst

 ^^^^^

 Monophonic pitch detection (360 20-cent pitch bins, C1-B7) trained on the RWC-synth and the MDB-stem-synth datasets.
-CREPE is offered with difference model sizes ranging from ``tiny`` to ``full``.
-A larger model is expected to perform better at the expense of additional computational cost.
+CREPE is offered with different model sizes ranging from ``tiny`` to ``full``.
+A larger model is expected to perform better at the expense of additional computational costs.

 Models: